 Union Station Farmers Market

-Open on Saturday during the summer months, the Union Station Farmers Market is a small, community market.
 The non-profit, zero-waste market is focused on farm fresh produce and embodies the spirit of supporting local farmers and businesses.
 In addition to the produce available at the market, some vendors sell ready made food – like tacos and baked goods – making it a good first stop of the day!

 Pro Tip: If your trip does not coincide with a Saturday when the market is taking place, no worries!
 Instead, go to Union Station for breakfast at the oh-so-popular Snooze.
 Known for their pancakes (like Pineapple Upside Down Pancakes) and eggs benedict (such as the Bella Bella Benny), Snooze is one of the top brunch eateries in the city.

 Boulder – Hike, Shop, Drink, Eat